ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/e2e-workflow.md

 layout: learningpathall
 ---

 So far, you have run individual workflows for each task of the ML lifecycle: training, testing, performance monitoring and deployment.
-With GitHub Actions you can build an end-to-end custom MLOPs workflow that combines and automates these individual workflows all running on your Arm-based runner.
+With GitHub Actions you can build an end-to-end custom MLOPs workflow that combines and automates these individual workflows all running on your Arm-hosted runner.
 To demonstrate this, the repository contains a workflow in `.github/workflows/train-test-deploy-model.yml` that automates the individual steps:

 ```yaml
 name: Train, Test and Deploy Model